abertschi/postcards/README.md

 - For all `i modulo 2 == 0`, `i >= 0`
 - The absolute location of the image consists of the `folder` path in `config.json` and the image location in the YAML file.
 - Entries are removed from the YAML file if a postcard is sent.
-- Entries are picked as the appear in the YAML file.
+- Entries are picked as they appear in the YAML file.

 #### Example
 ```